With permission, Mr Speaker, I will make a statement on police funding.

 I thank my hon.
 Friend for welcoming an increase of £450 million in our policing system next year.
 That feeds down into an additional £6.2 million for Hertfordshire.
 I absolutely take his point about community policing.
 He needs to have that conversation with David Lloyd, the excellent police and crime commissioner.

 The Met commissioner and Sara Thornton have both said that tackling terrorism places a heavy burden on all aspects of policing.
 At the last general election, the Liberal Democrats called for the Government to spend £300 million extra on community policing.
-How much more does the Minister think will be spent on community policing to enable those officers to assist with tackling not only terrorism but antisocial behaviour, violent crime, and domestic violence?
+How much more does the Minister think will be spent on community policing to enable officers to assist with tackling not only terrorism but antisocial behaviour, violent crime, and domestic violence?

 Again, as a fellow London MP I say to the right hon.
 Gentleman that our role is to propose a settlement that we think is comprehensive in making sure that the police have the resources they need to do the job against the background of a shifting pattern in demand.
 It is a very complex environment.
 With regard to London, which has the best resourced police force in the country, I am satisfied, as a London MP, that the Met has the resources it needs.
-If the Mayor, as the policing and crime commissioner, disagrees with that, he has his own resources to contribute as well, which he has been very reluctant to do.
+If the Mayor, as the police and crime commissioner, disagrees with that, he has his own resources to contribute as well, which he has been very reluctant to do.
 How those resources are allocated to some of the priorities that the right hon.
 Gentleman mentions is a decision for the Mayor and the Met on which they are both accountable to us as MPs and the constituents we serve.

 I welcome my hon.
 Friend’s statement, particularly in giving PCCs more flexibility regarding the levels of the police precept—a measure that Staffordshire MPs and our police and crime commissioner, Matthew Ellis, have been calling for.
 Does he agree that giving police and crime commissioners more flexibility and power regarding the precept is ensuring that PCCs are making decisions about funding that they are democratically accountable for?